Mcracker/EWBF-dev-fee-to-myWallet/README.md

 # EWBF-dev-fee-remover

 Remove EWBF miner fee with node.js.
 Works in Windows/Linux.<br>
 How does it work?  --> MITM attack to EWBF miner.
-Replaces developer wallet address with yours Supported pools:
+Replaces developer wallet address with yours<br>

+## Supported pools:
 ```
 Flypool.org
 Nanopool.org